 Self-paced open learning classes (901 sections, available to guest undergraduate students only) must be completed within 180 days from the selected start date.
 It is the student's responsibility to plan a pace of study to meet their personal deadlines, such a graduation, which may be before the course deadline.

-Interactive online courses have fixed start and end dates listed in the current academic calendar.
-Most follow the Andrews four-month semester; summer courses are often offered as intensives within one or two months.
-If you cannot meet the deadlines for assignments and exams listed in the course space and syllabus, withdraw before the drop/add date.
+Interactive online courses (950-999 sections) have fixed start and end dates listed in the current academic calendar.
+Within the first week, make sure you can meet the deadlines for assignments and exams listed in the course space and syllabus - if this won't fit, withdraw before the drop/add date.

 For undergraduate studies, schedule 40-45 hours of focused study time for every semester credit.
 For example, to complete a 3-credit class successfully, schedule 120-135 hours.
 If you want to finish a 3-credit class in 8 weeks, schedule 12-15 hours per week; to finish in 24 weeks, 3+ hours per week works.

 For graduate studies, schedule 60 hours per semester credit.
 Divide that by the number of weeks (and days within the week you can study) between the start and end date, to figure out your study load.

 This time will be spent reading assigned pages, watching videos, completing assignments, individual or group projects and discussions online, reviewing and taking exams, or communicating with your instructor.